For Immediate Release: November 13, 2014

 We stand today on the edge of a New Frontier…a frontier of unknown opportunities and perils -- a frontier of unfulfilled hopes and threats.
 The New Frontier of which I speak is not a set of promises -- it is a set of challenges.
 It sums up not what I intend to offer the American people, but what I intend to ask of them.
 It appeals to their pride, not to their pocketbook -- it holds out the promise of more sacrifice instead of more security….
 Beyond that frontier are the uncharted areas of science and space, unsolved problems of peace and war, unconquered pockets of ignorance and prejudice, unanswered questions of poverty and surplus.
 It would be easier to shrink back from that frontier, to look to the safe mediocrity of the past, to be lulled by good intentions and high rhetoric…but I believe the times demand new invention, innovation, imagination, decision.
 I am asking each of you to be pioneers on that New Frontier.

-Past recipients of the New Frontier Awards include Cory A. Booker, U.S. Senator and former Mayor of Newark, New Jersey; Eric Garcetti, Mayor of Los Angeles; Wendy Kopp, Founder and CEO of Teach for America; Lisa Madigan, Illinois Attorney General; Rebecca Onie, Co-Founder and Chief Executive Officer of Health Leads; and Zainab Salbi, Founder and CEO of Women for Women International.
+Past recipients of the New Frontier Awards include Charles Best, founder and CEO of DonorsChoose.org; Cory A. Booker, U.S. Senator and former Mayor of Newark, New Jersey; U.S. Representative Tulsi Gabbard of Hawaii; Eric Garcetti, Mayor of Los Angeles; Wendy Kopp, Founder and CEO of Teach for America; Lisa Madigan, Illinois Attorney General; Rebecca Onie, Co-Founder and Chief Executive Officer of Health Leads; and Zainab Salbi, Founder and CEO of Women for Women International.

-A distinguished bipartisan committee of political and community leaders selected Gabbard and Best based on their contributions to the public and their embodiment of the forward-looking public idealism to which President Kennedy hoped young Americans would aspire.
-The 2013 John F. Kennedy New Frontier Awards Committee was chaired by Tom McNaught, Executive Director, John F. Kennedy Library Foundation, and Trey Grayson, Director, Institute of Politics.
-Committee members are: Ranny Cooper, President & COO, Weber Shandwick Public Affairs and former Chief of Staff for Senator Edward M. Kennedy; The Honorable William “Mo” Cowan, former United States Senator (D-MA) and former Chief of Staff, Massachusetts Governor Deval Patrick; Dan Fenn, former member of President John F. Kennedy’s staff and former Director of the John F. Kennedy Library; Rachel Kaprielian, Massachusetts Registrar of Motor Vehicles and 1999 recipient, Fenn Award; Vivien Li, Executive Director, The Boston Harbor Association; Kica Matos, Director of Immigrant Rights and Racial Justice, Center for Community Change and recipient, 2005 New Frontier Award; Kristin McSwain, Executive Director, Boston Opportunity Agenda; The Honorable Doug Palmer, former Mayor, Trenton, NJ (1990-2010); Jack Schlossberg, Yale University student and grandson of President John F. Kennedy; Barbara Souliotis, former State Director, Office of Senator Edward M. Kennedy; and The Honorable Richard Tisei, Former Minority Leader, Massachusetts Senate.
+A distinguished bipartisan committee of political and community leaders selected Dudnik and Myrick based on their contributions to the public and their embodiment of the forward-looking public idealism to which President Kennedy hoped young Americans would aspire.
+The 2014 John F. Kennedy New Frontier Awards Committee was chaired by Heather Campion, Chief Executive Officer, John F. Kennedy Library Foundation, and Maggie Williams, Director, Institute of Politics at Harvard University.
+Committee members are: Ranny Cooper, President & COO, Weber Shandwick Public Affairs and former Chief of Staff for Senator Edward M. Kennedy; The Honorable William “Mo” Cowan, former United States Senator (D-MA) and former Chief of Staff, Massachusetts Governor Deval Patrick; Dan Fenn, former member of President John F. Kennedy’s staff and former Director of the John F. Kennedy Library; Tina Flournoy, Chief of Staff, Office of President Clinton, The ClintonFoundation; Rachel Kaprielian, Massachusetts Secretary of Labor and 1999 recipient, Fenn Award; Vivien Li, President, The Boston Harbor Association; Kica Matos, Director of Immigrant Rights and Racial Justice, Center for Community Change and recipient, 2005 New Frontier Award; Kristin McSwain, Executive Director, Boston Opportunity Agenda; Kristen Soltis Anderson, GOP strategist, columnist, The Daily Beast; Jack Schlossberg, Yale University student and grandson of President John F. Kennedy; and Barbara Souliotis, former State Director, Office of Senator Edward M. Kennedy.

 The John F. Kennedy Library Foundation and Harvard University’s Institute of Politics both have their origins in the John Fitzgerald Kennedy Library, Inc., a non-profit corporation that was chartered in Massachusetts on December 5, 1963, to construct and equip the John Fitzgerald Kennedy Presidential Library and Museum in Massachusetts.